 Elbow and Shoulder Joint Replacement

-UW Health's department of Orthopedics and Rehabilitation offers the services of an orthopedic surgeon who specializes in both total shoulder and total elbow replacement surgery.
+UW Health Orthopedics and Rehabilitation offers the services of an orthopedic surgeon who specializes in both total shoulder and total elbow replacement surgery.

 Elbow and shoulder replacements are less common than hip and knee replacements because there is normally less wear and tear on those joints, and patients often tolerate elbow and shoulder arthritis better than hip and knee conditions.
 For those who don't, surgery can offer relief.